Zaporizhzhia strikes (2022–present)

-Following the Russian invasion of Ukraine on 24 February 2022, the Ukrainian city of Zaporizhzhia and the surrounding region became the target of repeated Russian shelling and bombing (including cruise missiles, S-300 missiles and Shahed-136 kamikaze drones) as part of the southern Ukraine offensive from 27 February 2022 onwards.
-Thirty to forty percent of the infrastructure in the city has been destroyed.
+From 27 February 2022, as part of the Russo-Ukrainian war (2022–present), the Zaporizhzhia Oblast has been repeatedly hit by Russian munitions as part of the Southern Ukraine campaign.
+In the administrative centre of Zaporizhzhia, significant proportions of civilian infrastructure and housing have been damaged or destroyed.
+In a report dated 24 February 2026, the Zaporizhzhia Regional Military Administration reports that 812 residents of the region have been killed, including 45 children.
+It also reports that more than 3,400 people have been injured.
+Strikes continue to occur on a regular basis, sometimes numbering in hundreds or thousands of munitions per day.

 Background

 Ukraine was invaded by the Russian armed forces on 24 February 2022 with the Russian 22nd Army Corps advancing north from Crimea towards the city of Zaporizhzhia, which holds a strategic position along the Dnieper River in Central Ukraine, and is the administrative centre of the Zaporizhzhia Oblast.
 By 26 February, Russian forces began to approach the Zaporizhzhia Nuclear Power Plant, with fighting between Ukrainian and Russian troops being reported on the southern outskirts of the city the following day.
 No casualties were reported in the aftermath of the confrontation.
 Later that evening, the Russians began shelling the city for the first time since the start of the war.

-On 24 February Russia shelled Zaporizhzhia airport.
-On February 26, it destroyed the trolleybus depot, and on February 27, battles were sharpened on the southern outskirts of the city; there were no victims.
+On 24 February, Russia shelled the Zaporizhzhia airport.
+On February 26, it destroyed the trolleybus depot, and on February 27, battles were focused on the southern outskirts of the city; there were no victims.